KikuchiTomo/NotGoodFizzBuzz/README.md

 separate files for no reason,
 create lots of classes for no reason,
 use lambda expressions for no reason,
-use smart pointers for no reason,
+do not use smart pointers for no reason,
 and have meaningless naming.

 ## Usage